zhendrikse/tdd/README.md

 ### What general programming skills are required?

 These katas are intended for people who want to learn TDD.
-Some basic programming experience is required, such as knowning what a `class` is, what an `object` is, what a `primitive` is, what `exception handling` entails, and how to write `conditionals` and `loops`.
+Some basic programming experience is required, such as knowing what a `class` is, what an `object` is, what a `primitive` is, what `exception handling` entails, and how to write `conditionals` and `loops`.

-Although not scritly required, it will also definitely help if you are already familiar with concepts such as [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) and the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+Although not strictly required, it will also definitely help if you are already familiar with concepts such as [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) and the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 ---

 ### Is there a preferred programming language?

 No, there isn't.
-There are cookie cutter templates for many languages available, but even if there isn't any for your favourite programming language, you can still do many of the katas.
-Moreover, the programming language is kind of irrelevant for practising the various aspects that are being addressed.
+There are cookie-cutter templates for many languages available, but even if there aren't any for your favorite programming language, you can still do many of the katas.
+Moreover, the programming language is kind of irrelevant for practicing the various aspects that are being addressed.
 I have facilitated many [coding dojos](https://codingdojo.org/WhatIsCodingDojo/) where multiple participants were exposed to e.g. Python for the first time, and they managed pretty soon pretty well.

 ---